hruba/english-for-designers/07-clarity-first/thesis-outline.md

-# Corporate identity for a new jewelry brand
+# Corporate Identity For a New Jewelry Brand

 My thesis is about the corporate identity of a newly created jewelry brand.
 The client approached me with an offer of cooperation.
 The client was only interested in creating a logotype, however for my thesis i decided to do a whole identity.